Sandile321/HTML-CSS/README.md

 <i>Since Monday, 12 February 2024</i>
 <h2>HTML Intro:</h2>

-HTML is responsible for marking up the content of a website.<br>
+HTML is responsible for marking up the content of a website.
 HTML structure is called a declarative language.<br> HTML is simple, resilinent and robustness.
 HTML  is capabble of fixing code errors, and missing or mispelled elements<hr>

 <h2>Text Formatting:</h2>